Taxiing

 Taxiing (rarely spelled taxying) is the movement of an aircraft on the ground, under its own power, in contrast to towing or pushback where the aircraft is moved by a tug.
 The aircraft usually moves on wheels, but the term also includes aircraft with skis or floats (for water-based travel).

 An airplane uses taxiways to taxi from one place on an airport to another; for example, when moving from a hangar to the runway.
-The term "taxiing" is not used for the accelerating run along a runway prior to takeoff, or the decelerating run immediately after landing, which are called the takeoff roll and landing rollout, respectively.
+The term "taxiing" is not used for the accelerating run along a runway prior to takeoff, or the decelerating run immediately after landing, which are called the takeoff roll and landing rollout, respectively; however, aircraft are considered to be taxiing when they leave the runway after landing to travel to a gate or remote stand for disembarkment.

 Etymology

 As early as 1909 aviation journalists envisioned aeroplanes to replace the taxicab in traffic-congested cities.

 Some aviators and some linguists report that around the year 1911 the slang word "taxi" was in use for an "airplane".
 They suggest that the way aircraft move under power before they take off or after they land reminded someone of the way taxicabs slowly drove around the block when looking for passengers.

 Also by 1909, French aviation pioneers like Blériot, Farman and Voisin used the term "taxi" for a trainer aircraft, that was so constructed that a pupil would not accidentally get airborne.

 Usage of the word for an airplane quickly disappeared again, but the verb "to taxi" stuck, and words like the "taxiway" were derived from it.